-Times of Interest are created by specifying events and intervals, either of which can be system-generated or user-generated.
+A Time of Interest is created by specifying start and end events, either of which can be automatically or custom generated.

 If this is your first time reading about these new concepts, there is likely to be some degree of confusion.
 To help pull these ideas together, we have put them all on a representative study timeline that is a schematic representation of what you would find in Pro Lab (see image below).

 This diagram presents a study recording that lasts 64 seconds.
 Thus, the timeline starts at 0 and ends at 64.
 The corresponding system-generated events at 0 and 64 are RecordingStart and RecordingEnd (blue and green event markers respectively) and they automatically create a TOI entitled "Entire Recording".
 Since those events only occur once in the recording, this TOI is composed of a single interval that spans the whole Recording.
 Additionally, there are two user-created events StartEvent and EndEvent (purple and orange event markers respectively).
 This pair of events occurred three times on the timeline - at 5 and 7, 12 and 18, and 37 and 52 seconds (Recording time).
 Next, we create a custom TOI, by setting the StartEvent as the start point of an interval and EndEvent as the respective end point.
 Now whenever StartEvent is followed by EndEvent, Pro Lab will automatically create an interval (here, Intervals 1, 2, 3) and assign it to the TOI.